 UPCS will close or delay whenever Pittsburgh Public School District closes for inclement weather.
+Always look for Urban Pathways communications through text, email and phone blast.
+Follow Pittsburgh Public announcements unless you are contacted by the school to do something different.
 (Please also note your student's home district, as transportation for those who ride school buses will be determined by the home district's schedule.
 Any discrepancies between students' home districts' inclement weather schedules will be excused.)
 UPCS (and Pittsburgh Public School District) delays and cancellations can be viewed on KDKA, WTAE and WPXI.